vetkolisanket/DesignPatterns/README.md

 Mediator pattern is used to reduce communication complexity between multiple objects or classes.
 This pattern provides a mediator class which normally handles all the communications between different classes and supports easy maintenance of the code by loose coupling.

 * [Observer Pattern](/src/behavioral/observer)

+Observer pattern is used when there is one-to-many relationship between objects such as if one object is modified, its dependent objects are to be notified automatically.

 * [Strategy Pattern](/src/behavioral/strategy)
 * [Chain Of Responsibility Pattern](/src/behavioral/chain_of_responsibility)
 * [State Pattern](/src/behavioral/state)